Torus62/klarocookieconsent/README.md

-# Klaro Cookie Consent for OctoberCMS
+# Klaro Cookie Consent for WinterCMS

-OctoberCMS plugin that integrates the cookie manager from https://klaro.kiprotect.com/.
+WinterCMS plugin that integrates the cookie manager from https://klaro.kiprotect.com/.